 If you need a nutritious soup but you do not have much time to stay in the kitchen or you are one of those who always like to please themselves and those they love with a perfect dish, do not hesitate to cook creamy Belboula!

 Barley grits (Ibriyn in Berber, Belboula in Moroccan Arabic) are basically associated with couscous.
-However, people also used them to make different cakes, breads, and soups.
+However, people also used them to make different cakes, loaves of bread, and soups.
 In morocco, There exist two varieties of barley soup; white Belboula or Hsoua prepared with milk, and red Belboula made basically with tomato and onion.

 In this article, I will share with you an easy Belboula recipe!
 It is an original Moroccan recipe that is cooked, in addition to barley grits, with olive oil, milk, butter, and cumin.
 You just need to follow the steps, and you will be able to prepare your own warm Belboula like a pro!

-- 1 cup Barley Grits, Belboula (medium caliber barley grits give perfect results)
+- 1 cup Barley Grits, medium caliber barley grits give perfect results

 - 5 cups Water

 - 1 cup Milk

 - 1 tablespoon Butter